NE-Robotics/In-Control/www/docs/NAVIGATION.md

 ## Tab Bar

 Use the <span style="color: blue;">tab bar (blue)</span> to switch between different views.
 This documentation is available at any time by clicking the 📖 icon to the left.
-To export the current tab layout (and associated settings), click "File" > "Export Layout..."
-To import a layout from a file, click "File" > "Import Layout..."
+To export the current tab layout (and associated settings), click "Options" > "Export Layout..."
+To import a layout from a file, click "Options" > "Import Layout..."

 > Note: Tabs can be named to identify their contents.
 Rename a tab by right-clicking it and selecting "Rename..."